-Contact Dr. Troy Morgan to determine the root cause and to get the best treatment for your pink eye.
+Contact your eye doctor at Morgan Vision Care in Virginia Beach to determine the root cause and to get the best treatment for your pink eye.
 This condition tends to be simple to treat and easy to prevent.

 Anyone can get conjunctivitis, but these simple precautions can help you dramatically lower your risk.